 In Dialectical Behavior Therapy (DBT), the clinician works with the client to identify the triggers of the self-harm behaviors so that the client can better understand them and then change them.
 Once these behaviors are better understood, the clinician and client work to develop alternative behaviors.
 The clinician works with the family to change their interactions with their teen as necessary using interpersonal effectiveness skills and specifically Validation.

 DBT teaches both behavior change and acceptance.
 Teens that cut typically have difficulty tolerating distressing thoughts and emotions, so learning to tolerate, rather than change an emotion is a powerful skill.
 DBT teaches mindfulness which helps a person live in the present and appropriately perceive thoughts and actions of those around them to reduce anxiety and depression.
+If you are located in or near Long Island or Manhattan, CBT and DBT services can be found at Suffolk DBT.
 If you need someone to talk to, fill out our contact form or call us at (631) 828-2264 today.

 Suffolk DBT proudly provides quality dialectical behavior therapy, a form of cognitive behavioral therapy (CBT), at their offices in Manhattan and Long Island, New York and online.
 Their experienced therapists specialize in serving teens, children, adults, and college students struggling with depression, borderline personality disorder, eating disorders, and self-harm.
 Dialectical behavior therapy (DBT) skills and treatment can help you or your kids to manage emotions and work through life’s challenges.
 Suffolk DBT Manhattan and Long Island offer a free screening call so you can get started right away.